Light Travel Time Effects in Kilonova Models: Method

 We adopt a simple photospheric model for the radiation entering the line-forming region.
 Specifically, we assume that radiation enters through the inner boundary with frequency distribution determined by linearly randomly sampling a wavelength range between 2000 and 18000\,\AA\ -- approximately centred around the rest frame wavelength of the \ion{Sr}{ii} multiplet -- and weighting the energy of the packets by a blackbody (of temperature described below) in a reference frame co-moving with the photosphere.\footnote{Included special relativistic corrections are taken to first order (i.e., $v/c$) only; a full treatment is beyond the scope of this work.} The angular distribution is drawn with zero limb darkening of the photosphere, as described by \citet{noebauer_2019}.

 We develop a simple profile for the temperature evolution of the photosphere based on the work of \citet{gillanders2022} -- an empirical effort to describe the observations specifically of the event AT2017gfo -- and apply a small shift in temperature.
 The characteristic temperature of this blackbody is chosen to be appropriate to the conditions present at their release (using methods described below), and this slight shift brings our much simpler model into closer alignment with the observed shape of the AT2017gfo X-shooter spectra \citep{Pian17,Smartt2017} .
 The temperatures used are detailed in \autoref{tab:fitting_temps}, with any intervening or later temperatures found by interpolating a fourth-order polynomial fitted to these temperatures.
+This profile was chosen due to providing an adequate match to the observational data following a parameter search.

 To determine the evolution of the expansion velocity of the photosphere, we start from the bolometric luminosities determined by \citet{Smartt2017}.
 These luminosities are then converted to an approximate corresponding photospheric velocity used at each step of simulation time using: